40 Pounds of Trouble: Production

 40 Pounds of Trouble marked Norman Jewison's feature-film directorial debut after several years as a television director.
-It was also Stanley Margulies's feature-film debut as a producer debut after having been executive producer on the television series Tales of the Vikings for Brynaprod.
+It was also Stan Margulies' feature-film debut as a producer debut after having been executive producer on the television series Tales of the Vikings for Brynaprod.

 Tony Curtis and Margulies, the owners of the film-production company Curtis Enterprises, sent Walt Disney a copy of the script and were surprised when Disney phoned them three days later to grant his approval, with only a minor alteration to the script.
-The film was shot on location at Disneyland and at Harrah's Club in Lake Tahoe, Nevada.
+The film was shot on location at Disneyland and at Harrah's Club near Lake Tahoe.
 It was the first motion picture to receive permission from Disney to film at the park; he had previously rejected about 20 film requests because he did not like the scripts.
 In return, he received a bonus and the rights to use the film footage for any purpose as long as it did not show the actors.
 The Disneyland footage was shot over six days in late April 1962.

 The producers faced a challenge with the legal requirement to provide schooling for the 75 to 100 child extras who would appear in the Disneyland sequence.
 Margulies sought to rent a nearby warehouse to serve as a makeshift classroom, but a theater within the park was used.

 40 Pounds of Trouble was the only released film completed by Curtis Enterprises, as Curtis and Margulies formed a new company, Reynard Productions, shortly afterward.